Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 The GDPR: Setting the Global Standard

 The General Data Protection Regulation came into effect on May 25, 2018, replacing the Data Protection Directive 95/46/EC.
-It represents one of the most stringent data protection frameworks globally, aimed at harmonizing data privacy laws across Europe and empowering EU citizens with greater control over their personal data.
+It is a comprehensive data protection law and one of the most stringent data protection frameworks globally, aimed at harmonizing data privacy laws across Europe and empowering EU citizens with greater control over their personal data.

 • Lawfulness, fairness, and transparency